-Because every module I used/installed came from the NPM registry, I had never required a local NPM module before, even though I had even written and published some myself already (shame on me)!
+Because every module I used/installed came from the NPM registry, I had never loaded a local NPM module before, even though I had even written and published some myself already (shame on me)!
 It wasn’t until I developed two projects locally that depended on each other, that I ran into some problems.

 This article covers the basics of developing/testing an NPM package locally.
 To read a more advanced article on testing local NPM projects in their published format (using